Shareen41/portfolio/README.md

 # 🌐 Personal Portfolio Website - Thahira Shareen

 This is my personal **portfolio website**, built with **HTML, Tailwind CSS, and JavaScript**.
-It showcases my **skills, education, projects, and work experience** in a modern, responsive, and professional layout.
+It showcases my **skills, education, projects, Internship** in a modern, responsive, and professional layout.

 ---